mcflyhalf/loko/README.md

 * Dockerisation

 ## Walkthrough of Basic Functionality
+Unfortunately, the site  has currently been taken down and this functionality currently cannot be used.
 ### [Tl;dr] Existing Users
 On Loko, there are a few existing users that you can use to play around with the functionality (also to know whom you can send money to).
 Their credentials are given below:
 * Usernames – `dev1`, `dev2`, …, `dev6`, `wuser`